Return to Rivendell

 I didn’t know the trail looped all the way around the eastern side of Pothole Dome, skirting the western edge of Tuolumne Meadows, but we continued following it since it seemed like a nice trail, and I’m glad we did.
 To the east we had nice expansive views across the meadows to the gentle, rounded domes on the other side, with nice views of Unicorn Peak, Cathedral Peak, and Eichorn Pinnacle behind us to the south.
 We spotted a deer about a hundred feet to our east where the trees met the meadows, and discovered that she had a couple babies with her as well, which Matthew was happy about since he’d seen deer before but never ones this small.
 We tried to get a little closer to them, but they got spooked and made a run for it across the trail we were walking on.
 Here are some of our deer sighting pictures:

-Just a bit further we came to some small cascades, which seemed like a good stopping point.
+Just a bit farther we came to some small cascades, which seemed like a good stopping point.
 The area was quite scenic (looking along the Tuolumne River, the views reminded me of ones in Yellowstone), and the best part about this area was that we only saw a few other people, which was a welcome change from the previous day.
 Overall, I think it was only a mile and a half from where we parked off the side of the road.
 After Matthew got his fill of splashing around in the water with his newly discovered sticks, we headed back.
 On the way back along the Pothole Dome Trail we saw the same deer, along with 3 bucks who were busy chowing down on grass in the meadows to the east.

 Back at the car we ate lunch (forgot to take it with us, otherwise the waterfall would have been a better spot to eat), and watched as some confused people started tromping through the middle of the meadow instead of on the designated trail.
 Someone else yelled at them for that, so hopefully next time they’ll know to stay on the trails.
 We continued driving, passing the other more-crowded trails off the sides of the road near the eastern side of Tuolumne Meadows.
 Eventually we made our way back out the east side of the park, backtracking a few miles to get to the Tufa Trail at Mono Lake.